 Communications strategy for 2010

 Interested in mobile marketing?
-Be sure to check out Forrester Research's excerpt by Christine Spivey Overby"Does Mobile Marketing Matter Yet?"
+Be sure to check out Forrester Research's excerpt by Christine Spivey Overby, "Does Mobile Marketing Matter Yet?"

 View more presentations from Marion Guthrie Consulting.